Man sentenced in 2016 South Carolina highway bridge shooting

 One driver suffered a severe gunshot wound in the shooting from a bridge over Interstate 20.

-Coleman pleaded guilty to assault and battery under an “Alford” plea, in which he denied shooting at passing cars but acknowledged a jury likely would convict him if the case went to trial.
+Coleman had entered an Alford plea to assault and battery.
+An Alford plea acknowledges prosecutors have enough evidence to convict without the defendant admitting guilt.

-Public defender Jael Gilreath sought sympathy, telling the circuit court judge Coleman has young children and the promise of a good job.
+Public defender Jael Gilreath sought sympathy, telling the circuit judge Coleman has children and the promise of a good job.

-Eleventh Circuit prosecutor Rhonda Patterson says Coleman and co-defendant Kyle Pratt both accuse each other of being the shooter.
-A trial for Pratt has not been scheduled.
+Eleventh Circuit prosecutor Rhonda Patterson says Coleman and co-defendant Kyle Pratt have accused each other of being the shooter.
+A trial for Pratt hasn’t been scheduled.

 Copyright © 2018 The Washington Times, LLC.